 Thematic landscaping, or landscaping utilizing a consistent design and species mix, when located at entry points and along major transportation routes, provides an effective means of enhancing local identity.
-This may be particularly important at the periphery of the township where an identifiable landscape feature would aid in informing residents and visitors that they are entering the Town of West Bend.
-A unifying landscape theme, based upon regionally native plant species, may provide one component of an identifiable and inexpensive gateway system for the Town.
+This may be particularly important at the periphery of the Town of West Bend where an identifiable landscape feature would aid in informing residents and visitors that they are entering the Town of West Bend.
+A unifying landscape theme, based upon regionally native plant species, may provide one component of an identifiable and inexpensive gateway system for the Town of West Bend.